cvblab/AI4SkIN_leaderboard/README.md

 * Weakly supervised classification

 Run weakly supervised classification based on multiple instance learning (MIL) for skin cancer subtyping.
 We implement attention-based MIL and MI-SimpleShot.
+The folder argument should point to the directory containing subfolders named as each FM.
 ```
 python main.py --folder <folder> --encoder <CONCH/UNI> --scenario <ABMIL/MISimpleShot>
 ```